 Most children and young people will have their special educational needs met in mainstream schools through good classroom practice.
 This is called Quality First Teaching.

-At St John’s we follow a graduated support approach which is called “Assess, Plan, Do, Review”.
-This means that we will:
+At St John’s we follow a graduated support approach which is called “Assess, Plan, Do, Review”